 - Risks include damaging your credit score and incurring expensive fees and debt

 What Is Credit Card Churning?

-Many credit card issuers offer great signup bonuses.
+Many credit card issuers offer great welcome bonuses.
 New cardholders earn a big bonus for spending a certain amount within a certain timeframe—usually the first 90 days of opening the credit card.
-The more rewards credit cards you open, the more signup bonuses you can earn.

-Credit card churning refers to the practice of repeatedly opening and closing a credit card to earn its signup bonus over and over.
+Credit card churning refers to the practice of repeatedly opening credit cards to earn welcome bonuses.
 Doing this with several credit cards lets you rack up far more rewards than you'd get if you stuck with just one credit card.
-You can use some other strategies—like combining rewards from loyalty programs—to maximize the number of rewards you earn.
+You can use some other strategies—like combining rewards from loyalty programs or using rewards programs' shopping portals—to maximize the number of rewards you earn.